What careers can a degree in Art and Design lead to?

 Whilst often a specialist degree can forge a path to a career within that specialist field, there are other courses within the realm of art and design which can arguably lead to a wider range of options post-degree.

 For example, a degree course in Graphic Design can open up a wealth of opportunities, across a huge variety of industries.
-Working in the Central Marketing Unit at Kings, graphic designer Emma Charleston designs websites, brochures, and even signage within our schools, yet her skills would be equally as relevant and sought-after working for a travel company, a bank, or even a healthcare provider.
-Alongside her work at Kings, Emma is also an illustrator who makes and sells her own screenprints, lino cuts and letterpress pieces, as well as producing commissioned illustrations for clients.
+Graphic designer Emma Charleston designed websites, brochures, and even signage within our schools, yet her skills would be equally as relevant and sought-after working for a travel company, a bank, or even a healthcare provider.
+Emma is also an illustrator who makes and sells her own screenprints, lino cuts and letterpress pieces, as well as producing commissioned illustrations for clients.

 Working in other artistic capacities